What to Do When Hail Damages Your Roof

 If the dents from impact are deep enough, they can damage the waterproofing layer of the roof.
 Remember it only takes a small puncture to allow water to seep into the roofing deck and attic.
 This will lead to water damage, rotting, and mold.

 You can invest in hail guards, wire mesh, and shields to protect your roof before hal happens.
 Different roofing materials absorb hail impact differently, so it’s best to choose high quality roofing materials that prevent hail damage.
 For instance, you wouldn’t want to have a roof with aluminum gutters, aluminium siding, or even asphalt shingles.
 You can find some asphalt shingles that are more resistant than others, but it’s best to ask an experienced roofing contractor for advice in choosing the best roofing materials for your roof.

 Taking the DIY route for inspecting your roof may leave you with damage that you couldn’t spot right away.
 This of course could lead to future leaks and mold later down the road.
 Having a professional roofer do a proper inspection of your roof will give you the reassurance that you’ve done your due diligence and are prolonging the life of your roof.
 Roofs should last you at least 30 years, but with wind and hail damage, your roof’s lifespan could be drastically cut short.

-At TruBlue Roofing, we are highly experienced in detecting hidden hail damage that could lead to leaks and holes in your roof.
+At TruBlue Roofing and Remodeling, we are highly experienced in detecting hidden hail damage that could lead to leaks and holes in your roof.
 After conducting the free roof inspection, we’ll offer you the most appropriate solutions if needed.
 We will conduct a comprehensive inspection of the inside and outside of your roof, ensuring every inch is inspected.

 Would you like to learn more about your roof?
 Check out these articles: